Skip to main content

 QTIPS

 QTIPs provide shelter from estate taxes while providing income to your surviving spouse.
-A surviving spouse is the trust's beneficiary during their lifetime, making them eligible to receive income and benefits generated by the trust.
-The trust terminates when your surviving spouse dies, and your designated beneficiaries—for example, children from a previous marriage—will receive the assets at that time.
+A surviving spouse is the trust's beneficiary during their lifetime—they must receive all income and can access principal if the trust allows.
+The trust terminates when your surviving spouse dies, and your designated beneficiaries—for example, children from a previous relationship—will receive the assets at that time.
+This ensures the assets pass to the loved ones of your choosing because your spouse can't select different heirs.

 AB trusts